ngvoonchin/tindog/README.md

-This is an awesome fully Responsive website using HTML, CSS, JavaScript and Bootstrap4
+This is an awesome fully Responsive website using HTML, CSS and Bootstrap4